19th Conference on Neurosymbolic Learning and Reasoning (NeSy 2025)

 About the NeSy Conference

-NeSy studies the integration of deep learning and symbolic AI, by combining statistical machine learning based on neural networks with knowledge representation and reasoning from symbolic AI.
-Neural networks and statistical Machine Learning have achieved industrial relevance in a number of areas from healthcare to finance and business, obtaining state-of-the-art performance at language modelling, speech and image recognition, sensor data and graph analytics.
-Symbolic AI is challenged by such unstructured large data, but offers sound and well-understood formal reasoning and explanation via knowledge representation that can be inspected to interpret how decisions follow from data.
-Neural and symbolic AI approaches also contrast in what problems they excel at: deep learning excels at raw data processing, but fails at planning and rich deductive reasoning.
+The NeSy conference studies the integration of deep learning and symbolic AI, combining neural network-based statistical machine learning with knowledge representation and reasoning from symbolic approaches.
+Neural networks and statistical machine learning have achieved relevance in industries from healthcare to finance, obtaining state-of-the-art performance at language modelling, speech and image recognition, sensor data and graph analytics.
+While symbolic AI struggles with large unstructured datasets, it offers sound and well-understood formal reasoning and explanations via inspectable knowledge representations.
+These approaches complement each other in their strengths: deep learning excels at raw data processing, but fails at planning and rich deductive reasoning.